-But it’s hard, for many of us the word ‘sorry’ is a nervous habit, a way to alleviate discomfort in a specific situation.
-Yet, if you’re the kind of person that drives yourself nuts over whether or not you said the wrong thing, think of a way to say thank you…it’s hard to regret a thank you.
+But it’s hard, for many of us the word ‘sorry’ is a nervous habit and a way to alleviate discomfort in a specific situation.
+Yet, if you’re the kind of person that drives yourself nuts over whether or not you said the wrong thing, think of the many ways to say thank you…it’s hard to regret a thank you.

 Take the thank you challenge